Lillo-S-p-a/ReinforceStrategyCreatorV2/docs/reinforce_strategy_creator_pipeline_docs/02_getting_started.md

     pip install -e ".[dev]"
     ```

+> **Note on Trading Environment:** The examples and quick start guides provided here are for a **simulated paper trading environment**.
+This involves using frequently refreshed real market data for feature engineering and signal generation, with subsequent order execution simulated.
+It is not yet connected to a live brokerage for real-time order submission or management of a live paper trading account.
 ### 2.2.
 Quick Start Example
 To run the pipeline with a default configuration, you can use the following Python script.
 This typically involves initializing the `ModelPipeline` orchestrator with the path to a base configuration file and then calling its `run()` method.